Henry Walters (footballer)

-Henry Walters (15 March 1925 – May 1994) was an English professional footballer who made over 410 appearances in the Football League for Walsall and Barnsley as a wing half or full back.
+Henry Walters (15 March 1925 – 26 June 1994) was an English professional footballer who made over 410 appearances in the Football League for Walsall and Barnsley as a wing half or full back.

 Personal life

-While a part-time professional footballer with Barnsley, Walters worked as a joiner at Cortonwood Colliery.
-His son John became a cricketer.
+During the Second World War, while still a teenager, Walters was sent to London to clean up bomb damage.
+While a part-time professional footballer with Barnsley, he worked as a joiner at Cortonwood Colliery.
+Walters' son John became a cricketer.